echasnovski/nvim/README.md

     ```bash
         python -m pip install black
     ```
-    - To work with 'nvim-ipy' plugin and qtconsole, install 'jupyter' and 'qtconsole' in this neovim environment.
-You will be able to load different kernels (python versions) despite jupyter and qtconsole being installed in a separate environment:
-    ```bash
-        python -m pip install jupyter qtconsole
-    ```
+    - When working with 'nvim-ipy' plugin, you might need to install 'jupyter' into this environment.
+See 'Notes' section.

 - **Neovim node support** (generally taken from https://phoenixnap.com/kb/update-node-js-version), optional but needed for coc.nvim: